-The first investigations of Hilbert on the foundations of arithmetic follow temporally as well as theoretically [gedanklich] his investigations on the foundations of geometry.
-Hilbert begins the paper "On the concept of number" [\ddot{U} ber den Zahlbegriff"]1 by bringing to bear [zur Geltung bringt] the axiomatic method for arithmetic, accordingly as [entsprechend wie] for geometry, which he contrasts [gegenüberstellt] to the otherwise usually applied [sonst gewöhnlich angewandten] "genetic" method.
+$\|^{196}$ Hilbert's first investigations of the foundations of arithmetic follow temporally as well as conceptually his investigations of the foundations of geometry.
+Hilbert begins the paper "On the concept of number"1 by applying to arithmetic, just as to geometry, the axiomatic method, which he contrasts to the otherwise usually applied "genetic" method.